*Names have been changed*

 As an expectant parent (or hopeful adoptive parent), you may feel uncomfortable with some of these methods of communication, or you may prefer one over the other.
 And that’s totally okay.
 Remember this is a relationship, and your open adoption may look completely different from someone else’s.
 That is why honesty is so important.
 Sometimes, adoptive parents may feel inclined to agree to any and everything an expectant mom proposes just because they want to make the best impression possible.
 The problem is, let’s say that after a child is placed, adoptive parents don’t feel comfortable with some of the things they promised before the child was born.
 They may decide to continue with whatever was predetermined but with feelings of resentment, or maybe they just decide to go back on their word, leaving a birth family hurting from broken promises.
 Neither of those situations is ideal.
 (Broken promises especially are not okay.
 Keep your promises!)

 Instead of risking those futures, potential birth and adoptive families alike need to be open and honest with what they want out of a relationship.
 When Dionte and I met with Sarah for the first time, she had already determined that she wanted updates on our baby girl but didn’t want them super frequently so that she wouldn’t be “distracted” (her words).
 We worked out a system where if she texts me for pictures or updates, I respond.
 I don’t, however, initiate those texts or updates so that she doesn’t feel “ambushed” (again, her words).
-In order to give her more updates and pictures than the occasional text allows, I maintain a private blog that only she sees.
+To give her more updates and pictures than the occasional text allows, I maintain a private blog that only she sees.
 That way, she can log on whenever she wants and when she is in the right mood.
 While this is how our open adoption functions currently, my relationship with Sarah is a friendship, not a legally mandated negotiation.
 Relationships change.
 They have ups and downs.
 There are times of more communication than others.
 There is flexibility.
 There is understanding.
 I’m sure that in the years to come, especially as my daughter grows, the particulars of our relationship will change as well.
 And that’s okay because Sarah and I have been honest with each other from the beginning, and I know I can trust her, and I know she trusts me.

 In addition to being honest, Dionte and I also decided far in advance that, as far as open adoption went, we were willing to navigate this new relationship for the sake of our daughter.
 Open adoptions may involve just the adults at the beginning, but that entire relationship between the birth family and adoptive family exists because of that precious little child, and they cannot be left out of the equation.

 There are lots of benefits for children involved in open adoptions.
-These include things as specific as adoptive parents knowing more about the medical history of their adopted child to things less concrete but equally important such as adopted children having a greater and more secure sense of identity and worth.
+These include things as specific as adoptive parents know more about the medical history of their adopted child to things less concrete but equally important such as adopted children having a greater and more secure sense of identity and worth.
 Open adoption gives faces, names, and history to a child’s story rather than leaving her with a list of unknowns.
 And open adoption helps maintain a sense of love.
 When I met with Sarah for the first time and we explored the possibility of open adoption, one thing she said that I’ve never forgotten was that she never wanted her baby to think she was unloved.
 Adoption is difficult.
 I will not even pretend to know the emotions involved in a person’s decision to place her child.
 But I do know that, as far as my daughter’s situation is concerned, it was a decision made with so much love and hope for my little girl’s future.
 And, thanks to the relationship we have with Sarah, my baby girl will grow up knowing that.
 She won’t wonder if she was unwanted or unloved.
 If anything, she will get twice as much love and support coming from both families involved.

 In the years to come, I know that my family will continue to grow and change.
 And so will Sarah’s.
 Her decision to place her baby was something heart-wrenching and beyond comprehension for those of us who have not shared such an experience.
 But the beauty of open adoption is that moment of separation is not the end, and from that decision, an entirely new relationship of love and trust is born.
-I’m so excited for my future, for Sarah’s future, and most importantly, for my daughter’s future and for the experiences we’ll have to share as we navigate our lives.
+I’m so excited for my future, for Sarah’s future, and most importantly, for my daughter’s future, and the experiences we’ll have to share as we navigate our lives.

 If you have more questions about open adoption, check out this open adoption guide for more stories, answers, and resources.